Flying Carpet Bedtime Stories

 In a quiet village where chimneys puffed like sleepy dragons, a little girl named Mira pressed her nose to the frosty attic window.

-She had never seen the Northern Lights, but Grandmother said they danced like silk scarves across the sky.
+She had never seen the Northern Lights.
+But Grandmother said they danced like silk scarves across the sky, and Grandmother had a habit of being right about impossible things.

-That night, while the moon climbed the rafters, an old rolled carpet in the corner began to glow.
+That night, while the moon climbed into its usual spot between the rafters, an old rolled carpet in the corner began to glow.

-Threads of indigo and gold shimmered along its edges, and a gentle voice hummed from within the wool.
+Threads of indigo and gold shimmered along its edges, slow at first, then steady, like a heartbeat finding its rhythm.
+A gentle voice hummed from somewhere deep inside the wool.

 "I am Flynn," the carpet whispered, "and I know where colors go to dance."